 Q: I want to apply for an exam.
 What basic things do I need to know?

 A: You can apply for a WREB exam online.
-In order to apply online, you must first create a WREB account, pay with a credit card or debit card, upload a digital photo and digitally sign the WREB Policy Agreement.
+In order to apply online, you must first create a WREB account, pay with a credit card or debit card (Visa, Mastercard or Discover only), upload a digital photo and digitally sign the WREB Policy Agreement.
 Applying online does not guarantee a space in the exam.
 It is your responsibility to ensure that all application requirements are met.
 We must ensure that your information is complete and that your photo meets the required specifications.
 Only then can your status be determined.

 Q: If I try to register online and there is a “wait-list” status, what should I do?

 A: Once the maximum number of applicants is accepted, a wait-list is initiated.
-In order to be placed on the wait-list, you still register for an exam, submit your application, picture, and fee.
+In order to be placed on the wait-list, you must still register for an exam, submit your application, photo, and fee.
 You will be assigned a number for the wait-list.
 Until then, we cannot tell you what number you will be on the wait-list.
-Once you are placed on the wait-list, an e-mail will be sent notifying you of your application status.
-If a space becomes available, an e-mail will be sent informing you of a place that has become available and you are given an option of accepting or declining it.
+Once you are placed on the wait-list, an email will be sent notifying you of your application status.
+If a space becomes available, an email will be sent informing you of a place that has become available and you are given an option of accepting or declining it.
 If we do not hear from you within 48 hours after we have sent the e-mail, you remain in the same place on the wait-list, but the place that has become available will be offered to the next person on the wait-list.
 We recommend that you monitor your e-mail often if you are placed on the wait-list.
 We are unable to predict what your chances are of obtaining a place in the exam.
-If you are on the wait-list and do not get placed in the exam, your exam fee is fully refunded, or you will be given the option of transferring to a subsequent exam.
+If you are on the wait-list and do not get placed in the exam, your exam fee is fully refunded (minus $500 if the CTP exam has been taken), or you will be given the option of transferring to a subsequent exam.

 Q: I have passed the National Boards, Parts 1 and 2.
 What do I need to do to take the WREB?